michalspano/haskeww/static/footer.md

 ## Contributing

 We welcome contributions!
-If you have a Haskell project that you believe demonstrates the language's capabilities, feel free to submit a pull request (or open an issue) with a link and a brief description.
+If you have a `Haskell` project that you believe demonstrates the language's capabilities, follow [these steps](CONTRIBUTING.md).

 Let's show the world what Haskell can really do!